Pope Pius XII: Holocaust

 In March 1944, through the papal nuncio in Budapest, Angelo Rotta, the Pope urged the Hungarian government to moderate its treatment of the Jews.
 The Pope ordered Rotta and other papal legates to hide and shelter Jews.

 After George Mantello, Jewish First Secretary of El Salvador in Switzerland, received the Auschwitz Protocol with much delay around June 22, 1944 he immediately publicized its summary.
 From about June 24, 1944 in Switzerland that led to large-scale grassroots protests, Sunday masses and about 400 articles in the papers about the barbarism against Europe's Jews.
 These unprecedented events created so much "noise" that it attracted international attention to the large-scale daily deportation of Hungary's Jews to Auschwitz since May 1944.
 Protests by the King of Sweden, the International Red Cross, the United States, Britain and the Vatican forced Hungary's Regent Miklos Horthy to order cessation of most deportations of Jews from Hungary to Auschwitz on July 6, 1944 and termination of transports three days later.
 That saved many of the Jews of Hungary.

+After Rome was liberated in June 1944, the surviving Jews of Rome were able to come out of hiding.
+The Italian campaign continued, however, and in the north of Italy Nazis continued to round up Jews and send them to death camps.
+In July, the chief rabbis of Palestine cabled Vatican Secretary of State Maglione, We understand Apostolic Delegate [responsible for Jerusalem] Father Hughes will these days convey our request audience with His Holiness reference position European Jewry.
+Since we contacted news arrived position rapidly worsening.
+The voice of God and our tormented brethren will give us no rest till we confer with His Holiness, who has ever proffered helping hand oppressed Israel.
+View extreme urgency pray petition His Holiness expedite grant audience.
+Anticipatory thanks.It's now known, following the opening of the Vatican archives, that the note appended to the cable read, "As for the audience requested by Chief Rabbi Herzog of Jerusalem, the decision of the Holy Father is this: 'He believes it well not to respond.'"

 In 1944, Pius appealed to 13 Latin American governments to accept "emergency passports", although it also took the intervention of the United States Department of State for those countries to honor the documents.
 The Kaltenbrunner Report to Hitler, dated 29 November 1944, against the backdrop of the 20 July 1944 Plot to assassinate Hitler, states that the Pope was somehow a conspirator, specifically naming Eugenio Pacelli (Pope Pius XII), as being a party in the attempt.